-You can run Gunicorn by using commands or integrate with Django or Paster.
+You can run Gunicorn by using commands or integrate with popular frameworks like Django, Pyramid, or TurboGears.
 For deploying Gunicorn in production see Deploying Gunicorn.

 2.2.1 Commands

 After installing Gunicorn you will have access to the command line script gunicorn.